source-foundry/font-v/README.md

 ## About

 font-v is an open source font version string library (`libfv`) and executable (`font-v`) for reading, reporting, modifying, and writing OpenType name table ID 5 records and head table fontRevision records in `*.otf` and `*.ttf` fonts.
-The application provides support for the [OpenFV semantic font versioning specification](https://github.com/openfv/openfv).

 font-v is built with Python and can be used on Linux, macOS, and Windows platforms with current versions of the Python 2 and Python 3 interpreters.